 How could a superhero movie possibly be related to environmental studies?
 We are glad you asked.
 Avengers: Infinity War is an unexpected example of what happens when environmentalism goes off the rails.
 Thanos, the central villain, is driven by core issues relating to resource scarcity and environmental destruction.
 No sensible environmentalist or land protector would advocate for his destructive response plan, but the film does force the audience to engage with challenging questions around how to navigate a lack of resources.
 This is a very real problem of concern for modern society.

 There are countless environmental films out there and documentaries to learn from.
 Popular culture is a great place to start your journey in environmental studies.
 With continuing education, you can take your interest one step further and gain practical insight into environmental issues and solutions.
 Our environmental studies course offers a succinct breakdown of the fundamental connections between society, the environment and possible engineering solutions to protect our planet.
 Through our sustainability course, you can learn all about reducing your environmental footprint and preserving natural biodiversity.
 The course also covers the practical integration of sustainable thinking into any organization.
 Curious about quality management and environmental impact?
 With ISO certification training, you can master how to measure and improve the environmental impact of an organization or corporation.

-Despite what science fiction writers may hope for, the reality is that we only have one home planet.
 Environmental consciousness is the key to a bright future and the survival of humanity.
 Take inspiration from wherever you can find it.
 Have fun exploring your continuing education options in sustainability and environmental science.
 Whichever path inspires you most, make sure that your educational choices are rooted in racial equality, accountability and practical science.